William Davenport (filmmaker): Film

 In 2013, Davenport directed the feature documentary Citizen Autistic.
 The history of civil rights in America has been marked by the hard-won progress of one category after another of oppressed and marginalized citizens who stand up and demand recognition, respect, and equal access to the benefits of modern society.
-William Davenport's film Citizen Autistic brings us an inside look at the front lines of the autistic civil rights movement, showcasing activists who experience autism and self-advocates on the front lines of this struggle for inclusion, and freedom from persecution.
-Featuring notable figures such as Ari Ne'eman, co-founder and former president of the Autistic Self Advocacy Network, and Landon Bryce, of thAutcast.com, this documentary details what the emerging neurodiversity movement is up against, from the torturous electroshock "treatment" that takes place at the Judge Rotenberg Center in Massachusetts, to the dehumanizing and alarmist marketing campaigns of fundraising juggernaut Autism Speaks.
+William Davenport's film Citizen Autistic brings us an inside look at the front lines of the autistic civil rights movement, showcasing autistic activists and self-advocates on the front lines of this struggle for inclusion, and freedom from persecution.
+Featuring notable figures such as Ari Ne'eman, co-founder and former president of the Autistic Self Advocacy Network (ASAN), and Landon Bryce, of thAutcast.com, this documentary details what the emerging neurodiversity movement is up against, from the torturous electroshock "treatment" that takes place at the Judge Rotenberg Center in Massachusetts, to the history of dehumanizing and alarmist marketing campaigns of the nonprofit Autism Speaks.
 Promoting a philosophy of neurological variation as simply another aspect of human diversity, these tireless activists embody the call of the disability rights movement: "Nothing About Us, Without Us."
-In 2014 Davenport released the short documentary Conquering Heights.

 In 2013, Davenport directed a music video for the band Array, which features Robyn Steward and Mark Tinley, who are both on the autism spectrum.
-The video is for the song, "Spacecadet" was released on April 2, 2013 - World Autism Day.
-Davenport has been completed a series of films that focus on the music and zine scenes that originated in the 1980s.
-In 2015 Davenport completed a series of documentary films that explore the world of experimental and noise music titled Unsound Redux.
-The series consists of four films: "Great American Cassette Masters", "The New Punks", "Ziners", and "The People's Music".
-Continuing his interest in experimental music Davenport completed two documentaries in 2018: "Media About Media about Media: The Negativland Story" and "Hunting Lodge: The Story of Two Nomad Souls".
+The video, "Spacecadet," was released on World Autism Day 2013.
+In 2014, Davenport released the short documentary, Conquering Heights.
+In 2015, Davenport completed a series of documentary films that explore the world of experimental and noise music titled Unsound Redux.
+Continuing his interest in experimental music Davenport completed two documentaries in 2018: Media About Media about Media: The Negativland Story and Hunting Lodge: The Story of Two Nomad Souls.

-Autism activist
+Activism

-Other than producing documentary films, Davenport is also active in the international autism community.
+In addition to producing documentary films, Davenport is also active in the international autism community.
 Davenport was a member of the San Francisco Marin Autism Taskforce.
 From 2007 to 2011, Davenport was the executive director of the non-profit organization Autism Social Connection; it was there that he developed his practice of teaching filmmaking to adults, teens and children on the autism spectrum.
-He has worked extensively with the San Francisco Bay Area autism organization Autism, Asperger's Coalition for Education, Networking and Development, and the Washington, D.C.–based organization ASAN (Autistic Self Advocacy Network).
+He has worked extensively with the San Francisco Bay Area autism organization Autism, Asperger's Coalition for Education, Networking and Development, and the Washington, D.C.–based organization ASAN.
 In the United Kingdom, Davenport has collaborated with C.R.A.E.
 (Centre for Research in Autism and Education) and the charity – Ambitious about Autism – on free screenings of his films followed by panel discussions.
-Davenport presently is the executive director of Autism House, a Eugene, Oregon based non-profit organization.
+Davenport presently is the executive director of Autism House, a Eugene, Oregon-based non-profit organization.